Agent-Centric Relation Graph for Object Visual Navigation: Related Work

 \subsection{Traditional Visual Navigation}

 Some traditional methods in visual navigation tasks \cite{blosch2010vision,cummins2007probabilistic,dissanayake2001solution,thrun1998learning} divide navigation into three parts: mapping, positioning, and path planning.
-Thrun \textit{et al.} \cite{thrun1998learning} describe an approach that combines both paradigms \textit{i.e.,} the grid-based and the topological.
-Cummins \textit{et al.} \cite{cummins2007probabilistic} describes a probabilistic framework for navigation using only appearance data.
+Thrun \textit{et al.} \cite{thrun1998learning} describe an approach that combines both paradigms, \textit{i.e.,} the grid-based and the topological.
+Cummins \textit{et al.} \cite{cummins2007probabilistic} describe a probabilistic framework for navigation using only appearance data.
 In their framework, the model obtains the similarity of two observations by learning a generative appearance model.
 These works require additional information and treat navigation as a purely geometric problem.
-Oriolo \textit{et al.} \cite{oriolo1995line} presents a practical method of online building maps automatically by fusing laser and sonar data.
-Dissanayake \textit{et al.} \cite{dissanayake2001solution} infer the location of the robot by synchronous localization and mapping.
-Kidono \textit{et al.} \cite{kidono2002autonomous} proposes a navigation strategy that requires user assistance to make an environment map.
-However, environmental maps are not always available, and even if the map is constructed, these methods are not suitable for invisible environments.
+Oriolo \textit{et al.} \cite{oriolo1995line} present a practical method of online building maps automatically by fusing laser and sonar data.
+Kidono \textit{et al.} \cite{kidono2002autonomous} propose a navigation strategy that requires user assistance to make an environment map.
+Other methods \cite{dissanayake2001solution,chaplot2020neural,DBLP:conf/iclr/ChaplotG00S20,shao2021mofisslam} utilize Simultaneous Localization And Mapping (SLAM) \cite{angeli2009visual} to infer scene layout and agent locations.
+However, environmental maps are not always available, and even if the map is constructed, these methods are not suitable for the previously unseen environments.